camunda/camunda-bpm-examples/multi-tenancy/tenant-identifier-shared/README.md

 5. Check the console or the log file if you can find:
 `TenantAwareServiceTask.execute invoked for tenant with id: tenant1` and `TenantAwareServiceTask.execute invoked for tenant with id: tenant2`

+### Check the Result in Camunda Web Applications

+1. Open your browser and go to `http://localhost:8080/camunda/app/cockpit`
+2. Log in with `demo` / `demo` as member of group `camunda-admin`
+3. Check that you see two deployed process definitions with key `example-process` - one for each tenant
+4. Switch to Admin and create a new user
+5. Go to tenant section and create a new tenant with id `tenant1`
+6. Select the user and add him to the tenant `tenant1`
+7. Make sure that the user has the permissions to read process definitions and access Cockpit Web Application
+8. Switch to Cockpit and log in with the new user
+9. Check that the user see only one deployed process definition with key `example-process`